AlexCK-STFC/eep-linux-workshop/README.md

 Now, you can download a copy of these files and save christmas!
 `git clone https://github.com/AlexCK-STFC/eep-linux-workshop`

+General Hint: Most commands have a "--help" argument, to see how they can be used.
+Or, if you are on WSL/Linux, you can use `man <command>` to read the proper manual.
+Or, you can apt install `tldr` and use `tldr <command>` for a short reference summary.

 ## Task 1
 <details>Santa left a present in his bedroom - can you navigate there and find it?
 <details><summary>Click here for a hint</summary>use cd to get there, and ls to look around</details></details>